Septias/bachelor-thesis/overview.typ

       #type_name("Label") l & ::= "[A-Za-z_][A-Za-z0-9_'-]*"   \
   $
 ]
 The language consists of the standart base types string, boolean, number and label.
 Labels are distinct here, because we need a syntactic class in some places where only labels are allow.
-An example is a path that is constructed from labels interspersed by dots. i.e `hm.packages.git`
+An example is a path that is constructed from labels interspersed by dots. i.e `hm.packages.git`.

 #colored_box(title: "Syntax", color: blue)[
   $